Who will get the home?

 Collaboration between divorce lawyers or mediation sessions may settle property division disputes without a judge having to decide.

 At Jennings Family Law in Calgary, our divorce lawyers can help if you have questions about property division and can represent you during collaboration, mediation or litigation.
-Book a free case evaluation.
+Book a confidential case evaluation.